The Two-Way Mirror #11: Avada Kedavra

 In the case of Peter, since he is such an obvious villain that it would be boring to just see him killed without further ado, is there anything to justify inversely a partial redemption?
 Aristotle’s Poetics emphasizes the importance of dramatic reversals in tragedies:

 Peter Pettigrew is a character in a tragic subplot.
-He has become, if not illustrious, infamous, yet he is not pure evil, but rather has the tragic flaw of cowardice (not exactly the flaw of a hero, but perhaps he has the potential or the desire to be courageous, being a Gryffindor).
-The reversal will bring about a redemption for Peter, but the tragedy will be that he will not be spared: he will die a (semi)hero.
+He has become, if not illustrious, infamous, yet he is not pure evil but rather has the tragic flaw of cowardice (not exactly the flaw of a hero, but perhaps he has the potential or the desire to be courageous, being a Gryffindor).
+The reversal will bring about redemption for Peter, but the tragedy will be that he will not be spared: He will die a (semi)hero.
 A good reversal can’t come out of nowhere.
 Little hints, as meager as they may be, must be planted along the way to foreshadow the final turn of events.
-In the case of Peter, we may remember that he bit Goyle’s finger for Ron and Harry once (“his finest moment”), and that he attempted to dissuade Voldemort from using Harry for his rebirth.
-These two rather ridiculous or feeble acts of good will in so villain of a character are nevertheless like the donation of a penny made by a destitute person: they count a lot in the eye of poetic justice.
+In the case of Peter, we may remember that he bit Goyle’s finger for Ron and Harry once (“his finest moment”) and that he attempted to dissuade Voldemort from using Harry for his rebirth.
+These two rather ridiculous or feeble acts of goodwill in so villainous of a character are nevertheless like the donation of a penny made by a destitute person: They count a lot in the eye of poetic justice.
 They prepare us psychologically for the possibility of seeing further good come from Peter, something a little bigger.